RuneForgePrime/LayerZero/LayerZero.Tools.Web/README.md

 </body>
 ```

-> AController-wide assets load by default and are overridden by action-specific bundles if found.
+> Controller-wide assets load by default and are overridden by action-specific bundles if found.

 ---

 ## 💡 Features

-✅ Convention-over-configuration
+✅ Convention-over-configuration\
-✅ Minification only in production
+✅ Minification only in production\
-✅ Controller & action bundle granularity
+✅ Controller & action bundle granularity\
-✅ TagHelpers for clean layout injection
+✅ TagHelpers for clean layout injection\
-✅ Auto-registers bundles at startup
+✅ Auto-registers bundles at startup\
-✅ Inline critical CSS
+✅ Inline critical CSS\
-✅ Inline critical Js
+✅ Inline critical JS\
 ✅ Cache-busting in development mode

 ---

-## 🔒 Minification Mode

-Minification is automatically applied **only in production**.
-When `isDevelopment` is true, JS/CSS are included unminified for easier debugging.
+## ⚠️ Known Limitations

+- ❌ **Custom asset folder paths** are *not* configurable via `AddDynamicBundle()` same as `v1.1.0`.
+- ❌ **Dynamic runtime configuration** of asset logic is not exposed yet.
+- ✅ A static convention-based pathing system is in place (e.g., `wwwroot/css/Controller/Action/...`).

+These constraints persist in `v1.2.0` and will be addressed in `v2.0.0`.

 ---